njkrichardson/meal-planner/README.md

 $ make docker-run
 ```

-to start the container runtime. ,
+to start the container runtime.

+**Important**: Make sure to populate `.env` with your Edamam credentials.